Evan450/SCP-SuperComputer-Project-/README.md

 Missing dependencies may prevent the GUI or CUI from launching.
 Incorrect command-line arguments can be resolved by referring to the help message.

 Final Notes
 Versioning:
 This manual applies to SCP version 4.6a.
-Future updates might introduce new features or modifications—please note that I will attempt to keep this manual as up-to-date as possible.
+Future updates might introduce new features or modifications, please note that I will attempt to keep this manual as up-to-date as possible though, I am only a one-man-army, so please do not expect it to be soon.

 Support & Contributions:
-Contributions, bug reports, or feature requests are welcome.
+Contributions, bug reports, and/or feature requests are welcome.
 Please open an issue or submit a pull request on GitHub.